nechry/ha-battery-inventory/README.md

 # ha-battery-inventory
 Home-Assistant Battery Inventory Management

-I wanted to have a report of all my battery devices, by battery type with there quantity.
+I wanted to have a report allowing me to have an overview of the types of batteries used with the quantity used by equipment, in order to help me in planning my battery orders.

 ![Battery Inventory Management][report]

-With this report, I can easily see if I need to buy more batteries.
+With this report, I can easily plan my battery purchases.
-Unfortunately, at the moment, in Home-Assistant there is no way to know the battery type and the quantity used by a device.
+Unfortunately, at the moment, in Home-Assistant, there is no way to know the type of battery and the quantity used by a device.

-But Home-Assistant has a way to customize entities, so I can add the battery type and the quantity used by a device.
+But Home-Assistant allows to customize the entities, so I added the type of battery and the quantity used per device and for all my devices.

 ## Installation